 Every year on this day, people across America celebrate King's life and legacy.

-Martin Luther King Junior was one of the most important figures in American history.
+The creation of this holiday was meant to show how Martin Luther King Jr. had become one of the most important figures in American history.

-He fought for civil rights through nonviolent methods and helped to make America a more equal place for all citizens.
+He fought for civil rights through nonviolent methods in a way that helped to make America a more equal place for all citizens.

-He will be remembered as an inspirational leader who changed the course of history.
+As a result, he will be remembered as an inspirational leader who changed the entire course of American history.